ChewyCalamari/ChewyCalamari/README.md

 - 👋 Hi, I’m @ChewyCalamari
 - 👀 I’m interested in ...
 Powershell automation
 - 🌱 I’m currently learning ...
-Powershell and JavaScript
+Powershell, JavaScript, Docker
 - 💞️ I’m looking to collaborate on ...
 Powershell scripting to help with automation
 - 📫 How to reach me ... here!